-THREAT ANALYSIS CHECKLIST (to be completed by Emergency Coordinator or Chief Warden)

-(a) What is the deadline nominated by the bomber, if any?

-(c) Is there more than one bomb?

-(d) Do we have any indication of the size of the bomb?

-(e) Do we have a description of the bomb?

-(f) How is the bomb activated?
+THREAT ANALYSIS CHECKLIST (to be completed by Emergency Coordinator or Chief Warden) (a) What is the deadline nominated by the bomber, if any? (b) What is the broad location of the bomb? (c) Is there more than one bomb? (d) Do we have any indication of the size of the bomb? (e) Do we have a description of the bomb? (f) How is the bomb activated?

-(g) Why was the bomb placed?

-(h) Do we have any indication of the identity of the bomber?

-(i) What is the nature of the demands?

-(j) Is there any related threat history?

-Do we have any other relevant information available?

-When as many of these questions as possible have been answered, the following decisions should be made:

-• Does a valid threat exist?
-Yes No • Is the threat as serious as the creator of the threat would have us believe?
-Yes No

-• What is our degree of vulnerability to the threat?

-What are the possible outcomes if:

-1. We ignore the threat?

-2. We take action on the threat?

-If we adopt option (2) what action should we take?
-All or some of the following in combination are suggested solutions to the problem.

-- Search for the bomb

-- Evacuate the building

-- Search vulnerable areas

-- Partially evacuate
+Final proved Visitor Management Plan for the North Head Quarantine Station (March 2005) (h) Do we have any indication of the identity of the bomber? /:\ What is the waters of the descende? (i) What is the nature of the demands? (j) Is there any related threat history?
+Do v have any other relevant information available? n as many of these questions as possible have been answered, the following decisions should ade: be • Does a valid threat exist?
+Yes No be ade: be • Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+Yes No Yes No be Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+Yes No Yes No be Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat? be Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat?
+It are the possible outcomes if: be Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat?
+It are the possible outcomes if: be Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat?
+It are the possible outcomes if: be - - Wh Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat?
+It are the possible outcomes if: We ignore the threat? be • • • Wh 1.
+Does a valid threat exist?
+So the threat as serious as the creator of the threat would have us believe?
+What is our degree of vulnerability to the threat?
+It are the possible outcomes if: We ignore the threat? be • • • Wh 1. poses a valid threat exist?
+Yes No Sthe threat as serious as the creator of the threat would have us believe?
+Yes No What is our degree of vulnerability to the threat?
+It are the possible outcomes if: We ignore the threat?
+We take action on the threat?
+We take action on the threat? whhat is the second of the sec adde: Noes a valid threat exist?
+Yes No What is our degree of vulnerability to the threat?
+It are the possible outcomes if: We ignore the threat?
+We take action on the threat? adopt option (2) what action should we take?
+It some of the following in combination are suggested solutions to the problem.

+Mawland Constructions Pty Ltd Page 143

-- Search for the bomb for a set time then evacuate
+• Search for the bomb for a set time then evacuate

-- Evacuate the building for a given time
+Evacuate the building for a given time

-- Evacuate with the exception of search teams
+Evacuate with the exception of search teams

-- If a suspected device is found, what then?
+If a suspected device is found, what then?